 Once you’ve become certified after the classroom training program, you can look for a job and begin training.
 Each employer is different, but training typically lasts about 3 months.
 After this, you can finally go out and independently treat clients for their pest problems.

 Now that you know what it takes to become a pest control technician, check out opportunities at Aptive Environmental.
 Not only do we pay for training and certification, we offer sales commission in addition to regular pay!
-We have offices all over the United States and are committed to keeping the world safe from health-threatening pests.
+We have offices all over the United States and are committed to keeping homes protected from pests.